Sgt. Chester Clay Williams

 Williams Family from Hot Springs, Arkansas and North Carolina

-Nannie Clair Williams as young woman & unknown lady
+Nannie Clair Williams as young woman (right) & unknown lady (left)

 http://www.carolsutton.net/williams/williams_clara_unknown.html

 Sgt.
-Chester Clay Willimas, died World War I in France
+Chester Clay Williams, died World War I in France

 http://www.carolsutton.net/williams/chester_clay_williams.html